When is the 2019 parade? Saturday, April 27th from 12 Noon to 2pm.

 How do I enter my child in the Cutest Little Chick Contest?
 This much loved community contest takes place at the Butter & Egg Days Parade at 10:15 am in front of Copperfields Books (140 Kentucky St.).
 It is put on by Petaluma Egg Farms and you need to give them at call at (707) 763-0921 to sign up.
 Participants are invited to ride in their float in the parade after the competition as well!

 When is the festival and where is it located?
-The festival will start at 10am and ends at 4pm.
-We will have music, family fun activities, a multitude of food vendors, beer gardens, arts & crafts booth, sampling and more in the A Street Parking lot on 4th St., on Western Avenue between Kentucky St. and Petaluma Blvd N., on B St. and on 2nd St.
+The festival will start at 10am and ends at 5pm.
+We will have music, family fun activities, a multitude of food vendors, beer gardens, arts & crafts booth, sampling and more in the A Street Parking lot on 4th St., on Western Avenue between Kentucky St. and Petaluma Blvd N., on B St. and on 2nd St. CLICK HERE FOR FESTIVAL MAP.

 Where are the awards announced and when?
 The Awards ceremony for all parade categories will take place at approximately 3 pm on the steps of the Petaluma Historical Library & Museum at 20 4th Street on the corner of B & 4th Sts.